imSamaritan/miniORM/README.md

 ```

 **Throws:**
-- Error if no columns provided
+- Error if no columns provided: "Column or columns, required!"
-- Error if columns contain empty, null, or undefined values
+- Error if columns contain empty, null, or undefined values: "List of columns can't include [empty, null or undefined] column(s) name(s)!"

 #### `selectAll()`
 Select all columns (equivalent to `select('*')`).
 Takes no arguments.